orwell-int/rfid-scanner/README.md

 -------------------------
 Run with maven
 --------------
-Prerequiste: have jdk-7+ installed on your machine
+Prerequisite: have jdk-7+ installed on your machine
 ```
 javac -version
 >javac 1.7.xxx